XavaDigital/ServerlessSaas/README.md

 #### Getting started

-Prior to integrating the customer portal, you must configure its functionality and branding in the Stripe Dashboard.
+Before integrating the customer portal, you must configure its functionality and branding in the Stripe Dashboard.
 These settings determine the actions that your users can take using the portal.
 Its features depend on your product and price catalog, so there are different settings for live mode and test mode.
 Navigate to the portal settings to configure the portal: https://dashboard.stripe.com/test/settings/billing/portal

 Set a product catalog
 If you allow customers to change their subscriptions, you also need to set a product catalog.
 This includes the products and prices that your customers can upgrade or downgrade to.
 The portal displays the following attributes of your product catalog: